Nicky-2000/MLAndClimate/journal.md

+# Sunday March 23rd - Saturday March 29th

+Weekly Achievements:
+1. Read, understood, and tinkered with EV2Gym.
+2. Started to set up some sample simulation envrionments.
+3. Dicussed project with Nicolas and ideated a high level overview of our project report

+Tentative Flow for Project Report (which guides how we will be running simulations):

+Centralized control and execution has been shown to be much more effective than centralized control decentralized execution in terms of coordinating DERs and EV charging

+However, there are two main bottlenecks to this approach
+1: As the number of EVs / DERs increases the dimensionality of the optimisation increases.
+At some point it becomes computationally intractable to run certain algorithms

+2: Privacy.
+Many people are, rightly, concerned about sharing their electricity usuage patterns with another entity.
+However, there is wiggle room here.
+Most people would be fine with sharing their data with their neighbour, what about their 10 neighbours...
+- If there is enough of an incentive (monetary) then I believe some people would be willing to do some partial datasharing.

+Therefore, philosophically, we believe there is a sweet spot in regards to coordinated EV charging and discharging that would both computationally tractable and provide enough benefit to consumers to incentive them to accept sharing data at a local level.

+Methodology:
+Run simulations with 100 houses and one algorithm (iterate through the algos) controlling them all.
+Collect metrics

+Run simulations with 100 houses split into two groups of 50 where each group is controlled by a separate algo (iterate through all the algos).
+Collect metrics at the 100 house scale (maybe we can have "Money Saved per house" metric)

+Split into 4 groups of 25... repeat the same process.

+We have 3 dimensions to our collected data.
+Dimension 1: Size of group, (this includes control algo runtime) Dimension 2: Money Saved per house (compared to everyone just running 'Charge as Fast as Possible' algorithm) Dimension 3: Type of Algo (different families scale better)

+Ambitious Target for project:
+If we can get to it...
+We will try to develop our own RL algo (potentially make a PR to EV2Gym with a new algo).

+Action Items for next week:
+1. Begin running simulations at scale.
+2. Test at least 2 different algos on two different group scales.

 # Sunday March 16th - Saturday March 22nd

 Found a good simulation environment that can help us set up our experiment: https://github.com/StavrosOrf/EV2Gym